 Would Starbucks coffee ice cream add to your food truck’s dessert list?
 Would Billy Bob’s local barbecue sauce boost the sales of your BBQ menu items?
-Would an Oreo crust make your cheesecake sound more appealing to individuals reading your menu?
+Or, would an Oreo crust make your cheesecake sound more appealing to individuals reading your menu?

 Co-branding is a way food truck owners can modify their menu items that can lead to increased sales and stronger and more beneficial relationships with your suppliers.
 Not only that it will give customers an increased awareness of your product and may be more likely to try new items on your food truck menu.